 To achieve your data quality goals, you need to be able to easily manage, maintain, clean and segment your data.
 If you have a large amount of contact data, as most firms do, there are various automated data quality tools and processes that can quickly, easily and inexpensively help you ensure that your CRM data is duplicate free and up-to-date.
 Using data quality tools will not only give you greater control of your data, but they can also help you extract key pieces of information you may need.

 7. The Final Step – Get Good People

 Good CRM data quality requires good people.
 It’s most important that all employees who input, access, manipulate and update CRM records understand data management.
 There is simply no substitute for dedicated, well-trained professionals to manage your most valuable asset.
 In fact, many organizations have a dedicated go-to data person or “data steward.”
 Ideally this individual is a skilled researcher who is intimately familiar with your CRM system, data and processes.
 They should run periodic checks of the system and data quality, identify issues, merge duplicates, enhance contact information, improve workflows and help get your data clean, correct and complete.
 If your organization doesn’t need or want to bring on a more staff members, outsourced data quality professional resources can be acquired easily and often less expensively than hiring an internal person.

 Once you have completed all seven success steps, you will be on your way to better data.

 Chris Fritsch is a Business Development Technology Success Consultant and the Founder of CLIENTSFirst Consulting.
-For more than 10 years, the CLIENTSFirst team of almost 100 consultants and experienced professionals has been helping law firms and other organizations successfully select and implement marketing and business development technology to maximize value, adoption and return on investment.
+For more than 10 years, the CLIENTSFirst team of almost 100 consultants and experienced professionals has been helping law firms and other organizations successfully select and implement marketing and business development technology and improve Data Quality to maximize value, adoption and return on investment.
 If you need help achieving CRM Success, please contact us at 404-249-9914 or Info@CLIENTSFirstConsulting.com.